-During the month of October Tablao Flamenco Cordobes will continue to present the most important artists of actual flamenco with Alfonso Losa (1 to 4, 7 to 21), Karime Amaya (1 to 3, 5 to 8, 9 to 24, 26 to 31), Águeda Saavedra (1 to 3, 5 to 6), Saray “La Pitita” (7 to 21), Paloma Fantova (22 to 24, 26 to 31).
-‘Continuing the Pinnacle of Flamenco Dance’ will be presented at the historic tablao of Las Ramblas in Barcelona and will also feature the presence of the flamenco singer Davinia Jaén, the flamenco singers “El Coco”, Antonio Fernández, Luis El Granaíno and Bocaíllo, as well as the guitarists David Cerreduela, Tuto and Eugenio Santiago.
+During the months of October and November Tablao Flamenco Cordobes will continue presenting the most important artists of the current flamenco with Alfonso Losa (From 1 to 21 October except days 3, 4, 5 and 6), Karime Amaya (except days 4, 9 and 25 October), Saray “La Pitita” (7 to 21 October) and Paloma Fantova (22 October to 10 November) or Juan Tomás de La Molía (22 October to 10 November) among others.
+“Continuing the Pinnacle of Flamenco Dance” will be presented at the historic tablao of Las Ramblas de Flamenco in Barcelona and will also have the presence of the singer Davinia Jaén, the singers “El Coco”, Antonio Fernández, Luis El Granaíno and Bocaíllo, as well as the guitarists David Cerreduela, Tuto and Eugenio Santiago.
+Flamenco in Barcelona in October and November.

 He started his training with Rafael de Córdoba, he studied Spanish dance and Flamenco in the Royal Professional Dance Conservatory in Madrid with a distinction “cum laude”.
 Right after that he specialized in flamenco dance with the masters Manolete, María Magdalena, Antonio Reyes, Juan Ramírez, Antonio Canales, La China, and Javier Latorre.
 He has performed as a guest artist or as a soloist in the biggest flamenco companies such as Manuela Carrasco, El Güito, Manolete, Tomatito, Enrique Morente, Gerardo Núñez, La Susi, Enrique de Melchor, etc.